 Have you ever actually felt the exact moment that you lost all respect for a professional associate?
-In this episode, Eliot and Jodi discuss how straddling two messages in an attempt to be liked often ends in no one being served.
-For those moments when you are dedicated to something higher than “what the clients says they want”, this episode is for you.
+In this episode, we discuss how straddling two messages in an attempt to be liked often ends in no one being served.
+For those moments when you’re dedicated to something higher than “what the clients say they want”, this episode is for you.

 Why is that important for business?

 Helping clients doesn’t always mean doing exactly what they say they want.
-You must make sure you are maintaining your professional responsibility to do not only your best work, but work that aligns with your values.
+You must make sure you’re maintaining your professional responsibility to do not only your best work but work that aligns with your values.

 The task of discerning and assigning where your allegiance and loyalty is critical.
 This allegiance is not just to a certain party – sometimes it is to an ideal or value, or to the client’s best interest.
 Sometimes it is displaying allegiance to say, “we can’t work together”.

 Often, the most important work you will do with clients isn’t to do what they ask of you.
-It is instead about separating the emotional response from the real need, and helping them find another way to get their real needs met.
-The most important skills you can cultivate are the ability to get to the bottom of the need they are trying to meet, and asking “What other solutions might scratch that itch?”
+Instead of separating the emotional response from the real need and helping them find another way to get their real needs met.
+The most important skills you can cultivate are the ability to get to the bottom of the need they are trying to meet, and asking “What other solutions might scratch that itch?”.
 This means asking “what problem are you trying to solve with that solution?” before deciding it is the best solution.

 What story do you want to tell?